 3.1.2.5 Locale-Specific Translation

-Prefixing a double-quoted string with a dollar sign (‘$’), such as $"hello, world", will cause the string to be translated according to the current locale.
+Prefixing a double-quoted string with a dollar sign (‘$’), such as $"hello, world", causes the string to be translated according to the current locale.
 The gettext infrastructure performs the lookup and translation, using the LC_MESSAGES, TEXTDOMAINDIR, and TEXTDOMAIN shell variables, as explained below.
 See the gettext documentation for additional details not covered here.
-If the current locale is C or POSIX, if there are no translations available, of if the string is not translated, the dollar sign is ignored.
+If the current locale is C or POSIX, if there are no translations available, or if the string is not translated, the dollar sign is ignored, and the string is treated as double-quoted as described above.
 Since this is a form of double quoting, the string remains double-quoted by default, whether or not it is translated and replaced.
 If the noexpand_translation option is enabled using the shopt builtin (see The Shopt Builtin), translated strings are single-quoted instead of double-quoted.

 The rest of this section is a brief overview of how you use gettext to create translations for strings in a shell script named scriptname.
 There are more details in the gettext documentation.